 The preservation of the principle of "Participation" in our service structure is, to those of us who already understand its application and benefits, a matter of the highest importance to our future.
 Experience suggests, however, that some of each new generation of Delegates and Trustees will inevitably try to weaken, modify, or toss out the principle of "participation."
 Every year, a few Delegates will question the "right" of the corporate directors, staffs and even of the Trustees to vote in Conference.
-New volunteer corporate directors will ask why any paid woman staff member should also be a director and thereby have a vote as good as their own.
 Every now and then a move will be made to abolish AA World Services, Inc. and The AA Grapevine, Inc. It will be urged that these separate corporations ought to become "departments" or "committees" of the General Service Board, mainly managed by Trustees.
 To my view, it is so vital that we preserve this traditional "Right of Participation" in the face of every tendency to whittle it down that we should here bring some of our pioneering experience to bear upon the problem.